-Being blocked and blacklisted should be far less common than they are today, when 34% of marketers have been blocked and nearly 15% have been blacklisted in the past 12 months, according to Litmus’ 2017 State of Email Deliverability report.
+Being blocked and blocklisted should be far less common than they are today, when 34% of marketers have been blocked and nearly 15% have been blocklisted in the past 12 months, according to Litmus’ 2017 State of Email Deliverability report.

 After examining the subscriber acquisition, permission, inactivity management, and other practices of more than 3,500 marketers, we’ve identified the root causes of poor inbox placement.
 We’ve also identified the half-measures marketers take to avoid addressing those root causes.